Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 # Linux Security Modules
 _2023-03, Eliot Roxbergh_

-An overview of Linux hardening using Mandatory Access Control and such.
+An overview of Linux hardening using Mandatory Access Control (MAC) and such.

 ## See Also